jmervine/node-git-fish/README.md

     #!/usr/bin/env bash
     cd /path/to/mysite

-    # For safty, you can stash any changes, although best practice says
+    # For safety, you can stash any changes, although best practice says
     # there shouldn't be any here.
     # git stash